7gr4g0n338/IELTS/Writing Topics/The second test.md

 To be honest, I think I have a wide range of interests such as watching movie, driving bicycle, reading book, listening music ... and reading book is one of my favourite ways to escape from the daily grind. <br/>

-I often read book in my room and share experience which I learnt with my friends.
-I usually read books at the crack of dawn or the night when I free time.
-During this time, I only focus on reading and turn off all electric devices, I think I'm swimming in the book pages at that moment. <br/>
+I often read `book` BOOKS in my room and share `experience which I learnt with my friends` WHAT I'VE LEARNED WITH MY FRIENDS.
+I usually read `books at the crack of dawn or the night when I free time` AT DAWN OR AT NIGHT WHEN I HAVE FREE TIME.
+During `this time` THESE TIMES, I `only focus on` FOCUS ONLY ON reading and turn off all electric devices, `I think I'm swimming in the book pages at that moment` IT FEELS LIKE I'M IMMERSED IN THE PAGES OF THE BOOK AT THAT MOMENT. <br/>

-the first reason I love reading book is that it is very interesting to discovery new things in books.
-Books make me open the mindset about how way everything active. moreover, I can apply all things i read to my life and see happened results.
-For example, I tried to apply a lesson about "How to understand a girl" to help my girl friend when she sad and I realized that a girl is a problem.
-So it's mission impossible.
-It's a great way to connect to friends by sharing your experience and finding common opinions.
-Finnaly, reading book make man become a gentleman.
+THERE ARE MANY REASONS WHY I HAVE THIS HOBBY .The first reason I love reading book is that it is very interesting to discovery new things `in books` THROUGH THEM. `Books make me open the mindset about how way everything active` BOOKS OPEN MY MIND TO DIFFERENT PERSPECTIVES ON HOW EVERYTHING WORKS.
+Moreover, I can apply `all things i read to my life and see happened results` WHAT I LEARN TO MY OWN LIFE AND SEE THE RESULTS FIRSTHAND.
+For example, `I tried to apply a lesson about "How to understand a girl" to help my girl friend when she sad and I realized that a girl is a problem.
+So it's mission impossible` WHEN MY GIRLFRIEND WAS FEELING SAD, I TRIED APPLYING A LESSON ON 'HOW TO UNDERSTAND GIRLS' AND THEN I REALISED THAT UNDERSTANDING A GIRL IS A COMPLEX TASK!.
+DESPITE THIS, It's a great way to connect `to` WITH MY friends by sharing experienceS and finding common `opinions` GROUND.
+Finally, `reading book make man become a gentleman` READING BOOKS HELPS ME BECOME A MORE KNOWLEDGEABLE AND INSIGHFUL PERSON.

 ## 3. Describe a memorable experience at university